 The Department of Human Services provides financial help to eligible students who are studying full-time or part-time through payments such as Youth Allowance, Austudy and ABSTUDY.

 General information about Youth Allowance, Austudy and ABSTUDY is given below.
 Full and up-to-date details of payments and the eligibility criteria are available from the Department of Human Services.

 Youth Allowance, Austudy and ABSTUDY

 Youth Allowance provides financial assistance to eligible students who are 24 or younger and are studying an approved course full-time, undertaking a full-time Australian Apprenticeship or training and/or looking for work.

 Austudy provides assistance to students aged 25 and older who are studying an approved full-time course.
 The Parental Means Test does not apply to Austudy.
 A partner and personal income and asset test will apply.

 Students claiming Youth Allowance or Austudy can claim online through the Department of Human Services.

-ABSTUDY helps Aboriginal and Torres Strait Islander students undertaking approved full-time or part-time study.
+ABSTUDY helps Aboriginal or Torres Strait Islander students undertaking approved full-time or part-time study.
 ABSTUDY consists of a fortnightly means-tested living allowance, as well as additional components, to help with the costs associated with study.

 For more information about ABSTUDY, contact the Department of Human Services or call the ABSTUDY line on 1800 132 317.

 Pensioner Education Supplement and ABSTUDY Pensioner Education Supplement

 The Pensioner Education Supplement helps people undertake full-time or part-time study.
 To receive the Pensioner Education Supplement you must be enrolled in an approved course and receive specific Department of Human Services or Department of Veterans’ Affairs payments.

 More information about the Pensioner Education Supplement is available from the Department of Human Services.